View Document Text

 4. Receive a cash distribution.

-review and discuss each option with you.
-Additionally, we provide a written “Retirement Advice Disclosure”
+review and discuss each option with the client.
+In addition, FVIM provides a written “Retirement Advice

 Retirement Planning

 FVIM offers retirement planning for a fixed fee.
-This analysis reviews retirement planning, asset allocation,
+This analysis may include a review of retirement planning,

 5 | P a g e